 When someone talks to the DOJ, the conversation may be done informally over the telephone or in the DOJ’s offices, and one or more DOJ lawyers or FBI agents (or agents of some other federal agency) will often take handwritten notes of what is said.
 While the witness is not sworn in under oath to tell the truth, and the meeting is not recorded word-for-word in an official transcript, it may be a separate crime in-and-of-itself to knowingly make a false statement to a DOJ lawyer or FBI agent during that conversation.

-If you would like information about The Pickholz Law Offices’ experience representing DOJ Witnesses, or those who believe that they may become a DOJ witness, please feel free to click on the “Sample Matters” link and the other links on the right side of this page.
+If you would like information about The Pickholz Law Offices’ experience representing SEC and DOJ witnesses in securities fraud and corporate crime investigations, please feel free to click on the “Our Cases & Results” link and the other links in the margins of this page.

 The above information is not and should not be construed as providing legal advice.
 The use of this web site or this page does not constitute or create any attorney-client, fiduciary, or confidential relationship between The Pickholz Law Offices LLC and anyone using this web site, or anyone else.
 The information contained on this website is for informational purposes only.
 The content of this web site may not reflect current developments.
 Prior results do not guarantee a similar outcome.
 Results of prior cases or matters contained on this web site are not indicative of future results or outcomes, and should not be taken as a prediction, promise, or guarantee of any future result or outcome.
 No one who accesses this web site should act or refrain from acting based on anything contained on this web site.
 For additional terms and conditions governing the use of this web site, please click on the “disclaimer” link at the bottom of this page or click here.